(Indian lamb in a creamy nut sauce)

 - Pour in the cream, add enough water to make a nice gravy and season with salt and pepper.
 Bring to a boil, then reduce heat to low and simmer for 1 to 1 1/2 hours, until the meat is very tender.
 Add water as necessary to keep the dish from drying out.

 - Skim of any excess fat from the top of the dish, adjust seasoning and stir in the garam masala at the last minute before serving.

 - Substitute beef or chicken for the lamb.
 With chicken, the dish becomes murgh shahi korma.

-- Prawn Shahi Korma: Marinate 2 pounds of prawns in the nut-garlic puree.
+- Prawn Shahi Korma: Marinate 2 pounds of peeled prawns in the nut-garlic puree for about 30 minutes.
 Remove the prawns from the marinade before adding it to the onions and set them aside.
 Proceed with the recipe, and simmer the sauce for only 15 to 20 minutes.
 Add the prawns back in the last 3 or 4 minutes of cooking and simmer until just cooked through.

 - Kashmiri Korma: Stir in 1/3 cup of dried fruit -- raisins, dried cherries, etc. -- in the last 15 to 20 minutes of cooking.
 Especially good with murgh shahi korma.